arcvelit/JSON/README.md

 Follow the project demos in `/src/demos/` for other examples.

 ## Performance
 Performance was not in mind when designing this library.
-However, a little test was conducted using this [25MB json file](https://github.com/json-iterator/test-data/blob/master/large-file.json).
+However, a little test was conducted using this 25Mb [large json file](https://github.com/json-iterator/test-data/blob/master/large-file.json).
 The API first parsed the file and then dumped it back into a file.
 Performance issues are most probably due to the abuse of recursion.

 ![image](https://github.com/user-attachments/assets/d4d18c63-9499-48be-9863-9586cec7061f)